xizon/funda-ui/packages/EventCalendarTimeline/README.md

 ## Has Modal Dialog & Event Planning

+**Features**

-The capabilities like multi-day events, responsiveness are supported.
+ - The capabilities like multi-day events, responsiveness are supported.
+ - Convert a flat piece of data into what a component needs.

 ```js
 import React, { useState, useEffect, useRef } from "react";